fohrloop/granite-english-corpus/README.md

 [^tldr17]: Syed, S., Voelske, M., Potthast, M., & Stein, B. (2017).
 Webis-TLDR-17 Corpus [Data set].
 EMNLP 2017 Workshop on New Frontiers in Summarization (EMNLP 2017).
 Zenodo. https://doi.org/10.5281/zenodo.1043504
 [^shai]: See: [dariogoetz/keyboard_layout_optimizer/discussions/78](https://github.com/dariogoetz/keyboard_layout_optimizer/discussions/78#discussioncomment-10866520)
 [^douglas-kla]: Douglas, Ian.
 “Keyboard Layout Analysis: Creating the Corpus, Bigram Chains, and Shakespeare's Monkeys”.
 Zenodo, March 29, 2021. https://doi.org/10.5281/zenodo.5501838.
+[^coleman]: It is unclear if the corpus has been superceded by larger corpora later, as the current version of [Colemak Design](https://colemak.com/Design) page refers to [English Letter Frequency Counts: Mayzner Revisited or ETAOIN SRHLDCU](https://norvig.com/mayzner.html)
+[^shai-oxey]:  Compared against version specified by commit `867316e48a79f1b9382ea7ce5887a569dadf0823`.
+The difference is that the shai.json does not contain ngrams with whitespaces, uppercase letters or numbers, for example.